illinoistech-itm/jhajek/itmt-430/reports/sprint-05/rubric.md

   - Add screenshot of a minimum of 5 additional GitHub issues/bugs reported, assigned, and resolved
 - Infrastructure
   - List all tasks that you have completed along with the artifacts proving they are complete (GitHub commit URL and Project Management artifact screenshot)
-  - Create an Nginx based Load-Balancer to route between two copies of the front end virtual machine
+  - Create a virtual machine based Load-Balancer to route between two copies of the front end virtual machines (For example: Nginx)
   - Include a script that will build each of these discrete systems as virtual machines automatically, include instructions how to do this in the ```install.md``` located in the root of the GitHub repo
-    - Now at a minimum of 4 systems: Load Balancer, Frontend 1, Frontend 2, Backend-datastore
+    - At a minimum of 4 systems: Load Balancer, Frontend 1, Frontend 2, Backend-datastore
   - Include in the *Diagrams* folder a diagram of all of the discrete servers and their IP addresses in your application (All systems need to be on a discrete server)
   - Include a list of external packages per system being installed for this application via package manager that were added or removed since sprint-04
 - Developer